Anita77128230/AIDrawing/README.md

 # AIDrawing
 Will AI the painter replace human?

+  Here's some NEWS references